npezza93/activeerror/README.md

 bin/rails rails db:migrate
 ```

-This also mounts a route n your routes file to view the errors at `/errors`.
+This also mounts a route in your routes file to view the errors at `/errors`.

 ##### Config